-Take the Frugal Month Challenge in February
+Save $400: Take the Frugal Month Challenge in February

-Photo by shutterstock/Aaron Amat
+Photo by Aaron Amat/shutterstock

 What does this no-buy month or week mean for you?

-What's a No-Buy Month?As blogger The Frugalista explains in The Washington Post, the idea is to save money by going an entire month without buying anything other than the bare necessities.
+What Is a No-Buy Month?As blogger The Frugalista explains in The Washington Post, the idea is to save money by going an entire month without buying anything other than the bare necessities.
 This means you pony up for your house or apartment, utilities, groceries, and gasoline or public transit, but that's it.
 No dinners out, no trips to the salon, no shopping, no toys for the kids, no music downloads, no cappuccinos or lattes -- nothing, even if you spot a great sale.

 The Frugalista reports that a no-buy month started as a way for her to clear out debt; now she regularly saves almost $400 during the months when she takes the plunge.
 She notes that February makes a good no-buy month because it has the fewest days and falls early enough in the year to instill good spending habits.
-The family behind Learning the Frugal Life has completed four years of similar challenges and saved up to $754 in a month by forgoing allowances, turning off lights, timing showers, and adhering to other no-buy-month tenets.
+The family behind the website Learning the Frugal Life has completed four years of similar challenges and saved up to $754 in a month by forgoing allowances, turning off lights, timing showers, and adhering to other no-buy-month tenets.

-Don't overcompensate.Abiding by the spirit of the challenge means resisting the urge to overcompensate in the days before or the month after.
+Don't overcompensate.Abiding by the spirit of the challenge means resisting the urge to overcompensate in the days before and the month after.
 I've already had to remind myself to temper the impulse to buy more clothes this month because I won't be able to pick up anything new next month.
 And it sure wouldn't do me any good to plan a no-buy month for February and then shop till I drop the first week of March.